 Tax cuts under George W. Bush were widely criticized as being tilted unfairly toward the rich.
 And certainly, Table 19.1 "Income Tax Liability Before and After the Bush Tax Cuts" shows that the share of total tax relief received by the first four quintiles was modest, while those in the top quintile garnered more than two-thirds of the total benefits of the three tax cuts.
 Looking at the second and third columns of the table, however, gives a different perspective.
 The share of income taxes paid by each of the first four quintiles fell as a result of the tax cuts, while the share paid by the top quintile rose.
 Further, we see that each of the first four quintiles paid a very small share of income taxes before and after the tax cuts, while those in the top quintile ended up shouldering more than 80% of the total income tax burden.
-We saw in Figure 19.1 "The Distribution of U.S. Income, 1968 and 2006" that those in the top quintile received just over half of total income.
+We saw in Figure 19.1 "The Distribution of U.S. Income, 1968 and 2010" that those in the top quintile received just over half of total income.
 After the Bush tax cuts, they paid 81% of income taxes.
-On that basis, one might conclude that the Bush tax cuts contributed to equalizing income.
 Others are quick to point out that those same tax cuts were accompanied by reductions in expenditures for some social service programs designed to help lower income families.
 Still others point out that the tax cuts contributed to an increase in the federal deficit and, therefore, are likely to have distributional effects over many years and across several generations.
 Whether these changes increased or decreased fairness in the society is ultimately a normative question.